Drew Hutchison (rugby league)

-He previously played for the St. George Illawarra Dragons in the National Rugby League and the Leigh Centurions in the Betfred Championship.
+He previously played for the St. George Illawarra Dragons and the Sydney Roosters in the NRL and the Leigh Centurions in the Championship.

 Background

 Hutchison was born in Wollongong, New South Wales, Australia.

 He played his junior rugby league for the Albion Park-Oak Flats Eagles, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 In 2013 and 2014, Drew Hutchison played for the St. George Illawarra Dragons' NYC team.
 On 3 May 2014, he was a late inclusion for the New South Wales under-20s team against the Queensland under-20s team, after Luke Brooks was withdrawn.
 On 2 September 2014, he was named at halfback in the 2014 NYC Team of the Year and re-signed with the Dragons on a 3-year contract until the end of 2017.
 On 18 October 2014, he played for the Junior Kangaroos against the Junior Kiwis.

 2015

 In 2015, Hutchison graduated to the Dragons' New South Wales Cup team, Illawarra Cutters.
 On 2 May 2015, he played for the Junior Kangaroos against Junior Kiwis for the second year in a row.
 On 8 July 2015, he captained the New South Wales under-20s team.
 In Round 18 of the 2015 NRL season, he made his NRL debut for the Dragons against the Cronulla-Sutherland Sharks.